Latest Posts

 There is a soft murmuring of water from a fountain behind me and a rippling pool in front, as the swimmers float gently from side to side.
 I settle deeper into the lounge, adjust the sand-colored shade above the chair and continue reading.

-A honeybee lands on the top edge of the book with stubbly legs and an unmistakable aura of purpose.
-He is so close to me yet focused on the book and he seems to not even see me.
-I hold the book still, my gaze moving from the words on the page to the movement of the bee above it.
-He heaves into the pages then rises up with a pregnant pause.
+He lands on the top edge of the book, so close that I can observe his stubbly knees.
+Literally, the bee’s knees.
+He is focused on the spaces between the pages and seems to not even notice me.
+I hold the book still, my gaze moving from the words on the page to the movement of the bee above.
+The bee heaves into the pages then rises up to pause.
 Curious.
 And this repeats, again and again.
-I have a fantasy that perhaps the previous owner of this second-hand book imbued it with some invisible sweetness.
-He comes to his senses and takes off into a vertical flight path.
+I imagine that perhaps the previous owner of this second-hand book imbued it with some invisible sweetness.
+At last, he comes to his full senses and takes off into a vertical flight path.
 I follow him with my gaze until his black and gold body evanesces from my field of vision.
 I continue reading until I reach this point:

 “The changes we make now, no matter how incremental they seem, may be the nucleus for this new reality.
 When we emerge from the fog, my hope is that we’ll have turned this juggernaut around, and instead of fleeing the Earth, we’ll be homeward bound, letting nature lead us to our landing, as the orchid leads the bee.”